Caro-L-dev/Kwidzy/README.md

 npx tailwind init -p
 ```

 Don't forget to re-start the server to display the changes!

-## **Warning**

-Don't forget to fetch .env file when repository is cloned!
-For both folders.

----
+--
 ## 🚀  **What's next?**

 - Setting up a reward system